|Dates / Deadlines:|

 When will I register for courses?

 Students will make preliminary course selections at Dickinson with the guidance of their major advisors and the On Campus Coordinator.
 You may be contacted over the summer about your course selection.
 Using the UEA course choices you have made, the Resident Director will pre-register you for courses at UEA.
 There will be some opportunity to make last-minute adjustments to your schedule when you arrive at UEA.

 Will they count in my GPA?

-The Humanities program courses (209, 210, and 315) are “Dickinson courses.”
+The Humanities program courses taken with the Dickinson Resident Director are “Dickinson courses.”
 Letter grades earned for these courses will be included in the student’s GPA.

 Likewise, all UEA courses in the following fields are approved as “Dickinson courses” by the appropriate Dickinson academic departments.
 Letter grades earned for these courses will be included in the student’s GPA for:

 •Humanities: Psychology, English, American Studies, Economics, History, Art and Art History, Theatre, Film Studies, Music, Philosophy, and Religion.
 Courses in Sociology will also count as approved Dickinson courses, except for core courses 240, 241, and 330/331, for which pre-approval is required.
 Biology, Chemistry, Environmental Science, Environmental Studies, Earth Sciences, Mathematics, and Computer Science.